Measurement of the branching fraction of the $B^{0}\rightarrow D_{s}^{+}\pi^{-}$ decay: Results

 The branching fraction ratio of $\BdDsPi$ and $\BdDPi$ decays can be used to determine the parameter $r_{D\pi}$, as shown in Eq.~\eqref{eq:rDPi}.
 Inserting the measured branching fraction ratio $\BF(\BdDsPi)/\BF(\BdDPi)$, the tangent of $\theta_{c}$~\cite{PDG2020} and the fraction between the decay constants $f_{\Dsp}$ and $f_{\Dp}$~\cite{decayconstant,decayconstant2} into Eq.~\eqref{eq:rDPi} gives

-where the first uncertainty arises from the uncertainties propagated from Eq.~\eqref{eq:rDPi} and the second from possible non-factorisable \grpsuthree-breaking effects, estimated to be $20\%$ according to Ref.~\cite{DeBruyn:2012jp}. \grpsuthree-breaking effects of about $20\%$ are consistent with the measured $|\aNF|$ in this analysis, see Fig.~\ref{fig:resultPlot}. \\ Finally, the potential dependence of the hadronisation fraction $f_{s}/f_{d}$ on collision energy is probed using the $\BdDPi$ and $\BsDsPi$ signal yields obtained in the invariant mass fits, using Eq.~\eqref{eq:fsfd_prop}.
+where the first uncertainty is statistical, the second systematic and the third arises from possible non-factorisable \grpsuthree-breaking effects, estimated to be $20\%$ according to Ref.~\cite{DeBruyn:2012jp}. \grpsuthree-breaking effects of about $20\%$ are consistent with the measured $|\aNF|$ in this analysis, see Fig.~\ref{fig:resultPlot}. \\ Finally, the potential dependence of the hadronisation fraction $f_{s}/f_{d}$ on collision energy is probed using the $\BdDPi$ and $\BsDsPi$ signal yields obtained in the invariant mass fits, using Eq.~\eqref{eq:fsfd_prop}.
 To determine these, the fit to Run~1 data is split based on collision energy into 2011 ($7\tev$) and 2012 ($8\tev$), sharing the shape parameters.
 The measured double ratios for the different collision energies are

 where the first uncertainty is statistical and the second systematic.
 The average transverse momentum of the $B$ meson after full event selection is found to be $10.4$, $10.6$ and $10.9\gevc$ for $pp$ collision centre-of-mass energies of $7\tev$, $8\tev$ and $13\tev$, respectively.
 The separate values of $\mathcal{R}$ at the three collision energies are